Draper Center Related Fellowships

 - Evidence of pre-approval of all involved parties and organizations involved in the project.

 - An unofficial transcript for each student.

-The two-page proposal, one-page budget, letters from partners, and transcript should be submitted electronically–IN A SINGLE DIGITAL FILE–to Gilda Ochoa at email@example.com.
+The two-page proposal, one–page budget, letters from partners, and transcript should be submitted electronically–in a single digital file–to Sefa Aina at firstname.lastname@example.org.
 Letters of recommendation may be sent electronically or in hard copy directly to the Draper Center.

 Students with queries may direct them to staff at the Draper Center as communication between students writing proposals and the Davis UWC Scholars office is prohibited.

-The deadline for the receipt of ALL application materials is Monday, February 2, 2015 at 5:00PM (Pacific Standard Time).
+The deadline for the receipt of all application materials is Friday, January 31st, 2020 by 5pm (PST).